USF-HII/usf-hii.github.io/pages/usf-rc-hii/interactive.md

 layout: page
 ---

-## USF RC HII Cluster Interactive Sessions
+## RC/HII Cluster Interactive Sessions

+The head node of the RC/HII Cluster is `hii.rc.usf.edu`.

-The head node `hii.rc.usf.edu` is meant to provide access to the cluster in order to develop and submit batch jobs which are queued and distributed to compute nodes capable of handling computationally-intensive workloads.
+The purpose of the head node is to provide an entry-point to transfer/develop code and submit jobs based on that code to a partition of high-performance nodes which compute and render the artifacts in a scaleable fashion.

-Although it is possible to perform work on the head node, this is strongly discouraged as it can affect other users from utilizing the system for its intended purpose.
+Although it is possible to perform work on the head node, this is strongly discouraged as it may affect the experience of others who are utilizing the system for its intended purpose.

-A conflict arises, however, when the interactive nature of the head node is preferable to submitting work to a queue which lengthens the time of receiving job feedback.
+A conflict arises, however, when the interactive nature of the head node is preferable to submitting work to a queue which inherently lengthens the time of job feedback.

-HII provides a special partition, `hii-interactive` which gives you the ability to create an interactive session that executes on a compute node providing the best of both worlds.
+To counter, HII provides a special partition, `hii-interactive` which gives you the ability to create an interactive session that executes on a compute node providing the best of both worlds.

 To obtain an interactive session, run the following command modifying your CPU, memory, and time requirements as necessary.